 Is all the email that Classroom sends you killing you?
 There are some settings that let you customize it.

-First, Classroom lets you turn email notifications on and off.
-(Classroom sends you emails when someone adds a comment to your post and when a private comment is posted on a student’s assignment or question submission.)
-Click the menu button (three lines) and “Settings”, then check or uncheck notifications.
+First, Classroom lets you turn email notifications on and off (Classroom sends you emails when someone adds a comment to your post and when a private comment is posted on a student’s assignment or question submission.)
+Click the menu button (three lines) and scroll down to “Settings”, then check or uncheck notifications.

 Keeping your fingers on the keyboard can save you seconds each time you do many things on Classroom, and those seconds add up quickly!

 For example: When entering grades, once you’ve clicked on one student’s grade, you can push the up and down arrows to move to students’ grades up and down the list.
 This is SO much faster than clicking and typing.

 Other keyboard commands: Tab can move through links and text fields on the page.
 The space bar works like a mouse click.

 Of course, don’t forget the basics: Ctrl+C = copy, Ctrl+X = cut, Ctrl+V = paste, Ctrl+Z = undo.
 Another favorite: Ctrl+K = add a link.
 (Use Command instead of Ctrl on a Mac.)